 In describing visual qualities, formal analysis usually identifies certain features as contributing to the overall impression of the work.
 For example, a prominent linear form might suggest strength if straight and vertical, grace or sensuality if sinuous, or stability and calm if long and horizontal.
 Sharp contrasts in light and dark may make an image feel bold and dramatic whereas subdued lighting might suggest gentleness or intimacy.
 In the past, formal analysis assumed there was some elementary level of universality in the human response to visual form and tried to describe these effects.
 Today, the method is understood as more subjective, but still valued as a critical exercise and means of analyzing visual experience, especially in introductory art history courses.

 Formal analysis is a powerful tool for appreciating art.
 Armed with it, you can analyze any work based simply on the experience of looking at it.
 But the method is also important for understanding art in its historical context.
 This is because the visual properties of works made by an individual artist or, more generally, by artists working in the same time and place, typically have common features.
 Art historians call these shared characteristics style.
-As James Elkins elegantly phrased it, style is “a coherence of qualities in periods or people.”
+As art historian James Elkins elegantly phrased it, style is “a coherence of qualities in periods or people.”
 This may include consistency in things like medium, function, and subject matter, but when art historians use the term style, they primarily mean formal characteristics.

 Style varies by time and place, so like medium and technique, it can be used to determine the origin of a work of art.
 Because of its complexity, style is a far more specific indicator than materials and technique alone.
 Early art historians used stylistic analysis to categorize the vast legacy of undocumented art, assigning works to cultures, artistic circles, or individual artists based on their formal qualities.
 Today, stylistic analysis continues to be used to establish origins when unknown works are discovered or previous attributions revised.